gakuranman/genesis-simple-portfolio/README.md

 * Code cleanup.

 = 0.4.0 =
-* Added filterable arguments for custom post type and taxonomies.
-This allows you to modify any settings!
+* Added filterable arguments for custom post type and taxonomies which allows users to modify the settings.
 * Changed taxonomy labels to remove 'portfolio'.
 * Code cleanup.